Skip advert

 When fitted with the optional GTI Performance Pack, the Edition 50 features all-new suspension kinematics, with more negative camber, 20 per cent stiffer springs, a completely retuned set of adaptive dampers, stiffer rear wheel hub connections and firmer bushes.

 It also sits 15mm lower than before, and rides on a set of forged 19-inch alloy wheels that, together with a new set of track-focused Bridgestone tyres, reduce the unsprung weight by a combined 16.4kg.
-This weight reduction is further helped by the Akrapovic titanium exhaust system, wiping 30kg off the total weight in comparison to a standard GTI Clubsport.
+An Akrapovic titanium exhaust system cuts another 30kg in comparison with a standard GTI Clubsport, resulting in a kerbweight of 1,430kg.

-These sorts of detailed suspension upgrades haven’t really been applied to any Golf of the current generation yet, suggesting that the brand is serious about rivalling the class best for driver engagement, as much as pure speed.
+These sorts of detailed suspension upgrades haven’t really been applied to any current-generation Mk8 Golf yet, suggesting that Volkswagen is serious about rivalling the class best for driver engagement, as much as pure speed.

 The styling changes are subtle but meaningful, with two reborn heritage colour options not available on standard Golf GTIs.
-These include Moss Green and the iconic Tornado Red, as was first seen on the MK3 GTI.
-The forged wheels are finished in a unique red and black finish and the front and rear lights have smoked inners.
-There’s also a unique stripe on the sill, but all things considered it remains one of the more subtle hot hatchbacks on sale.
+These include Moss Green and Tornado Red, which was first seen on the Mk3 GTI.
+The forged wheels come in a unique red-and-black finish, while the front and rear lights have smoked inners.
+There’s also a unique stripe on the sill, but all things considered, it remains one of the more subtle hot hatchbacks on sale.

-Inside, VW has fitted a unique tartan fabric trim in combination with microsuede inserts, plus red seatbelts and Edition 50 badges across the tread plates and on the bottom of the steering wheel.
+Inside, VW has fitted a bespoke tartan-fabric trim in combination with microsuede inserts, plus red seatbelts and Edition 50 badges across the tread plates and on the bottom of the steering wheel.
 The twin-screen layout, with its new, larger infotainment display, are standard fit, and come with plenty of customisation options.
-Unfortunately, those who were hoping for a tasty set of bucket seats – such as the ones found in various Cupra models – will be disappointed to see the existing GTI seats in place.
+Unfortunately, those who were hoping for a tasty set of bucket seats – such as the ones found in various Cupra models – will be disappointed to see the existing GTI seats used instead.

 Auto Express Find A Car can help you find the best deals out there on a new Volkswagen Golf GTI or top prices on used Volkswagen Golf GTI models...